 There are additional ways that technology is helping to better feed the world:

-- Using the Internet of Things (IoT) and machine learning technologies, precision agriculture methods will optimize land and water use for different crops and farming conditions, lowering costs and increasing production while reducing freshwater use.
+- The Internet of Things (IoT) and machine learning technologies used with precision agriculture methods will optimize land and water use for different crops and farming conditions, lowering costs and increasing production while reducing freshwater use.

-- Applying Big Data analytics to insurance statistics about farming conditions and yields will lower the risks for farmers to try new crops and methods.
+- Big Data analytics applied to insurance statistics about farming conditions and yields will lower the risks for farmers to try new crops and methods.

 - Sensor-enabled food transportation will reduce wasted food by letting companies in the food supply chain adjust temperature, humidity, and other transportation conditions in real time.